konfle/cypress-tutorial-build-todo-starter/README.md

 4. Loading data with fixtures

     Following tutorial I have implemented initial data loading for the todo app, using cy.server() and cy.route() to override the API call to load the data.
 I used fixation data to initialise the application state.
 As the test and application code iterated, I created and used custom commands to avoid unnecessary code duplication and keep our tests clean and readable.

+5. Todo item behavior

+    Following tutorial I had update app to properly display todo items based on their isComplete property, adding tests to verify the proper behavior as we go.
+From there, I have  tested and implement the item deletion functionality.
+In this part was covered interacting with an element that is hidden unless hovered over and look at different ways of handling this situation.
+I had  also look at the appropriate way to hold onto references to previously queried DOM elements using .as() to create aliases.